BIPOC Therapy in Manhattan, NYC | Resonance Psychology

 Self-Compassion, Agency, and Emotional Resilience

-We support BIPOC clients in reconnecting with their own values, voice, and strengths, moving from survival patterns toward a deeper sense of agency and self-trust.
+Moving from survival patterns toward a deeper sense of agency, voice, and self-trust.

 Relationship and Interpersonal Concerns